qubic/qubic-cli/README.md

 Basic config:
 	-conf <file>
 		Specify configuration file.
 Relative paths will be prefixed by datadir location.
 See qubic.conf.example.
-		Notice: variables in config file will be overrided by values on parameters.
+		Notice: variables in qubic.conf will be overrided by values on parameters.
 	-seed <SEED>
 		55-char seed private key
 	-nodeip <IPv4_ADDRESS>